gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python-1.md

 ## Why I Care About Python Type Stubs

 One of the teams I manage in my day job is the [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) team, who build the Python language server for Visual Studio and Visual Studio Code.
-Pylance is built on top of the statis type checker [pyright](https://github.com/Microsoft/pyright), but where pyright focuses on finding errors, Pylance is focused on providing a great editor experience (as well as finding errors, but the editor experience is paramount).
+Pylance is built on top of the static type checker [pyright](https://github.com/Microsoft/pyright), but where pyright focuses on finding errors, Pylance is focused on providing a great editor experience (as well as finding errors, but the editor experience is paramount).

 In order to provide great completions when you hit '.' after some expression, we need to know the type of the object to the left of '.'.
 If it is a string (`str`), for example, we know we can offer completions like `find` or `rfind`.
 So types are super-important to providing a great experience.